ezhes/DYLabel/README.md

 ## Using it

+Simply copy `DYLabel.swift` into your project.
+That's it!

 Check out `ViewController.swift` in the demo for a crash-course on how to use DYLabel.

 A few key notes: